sourcegraph/about/handbook/product/product_management/direction_template.md

 # What's next and why

 What are we going to do in the next quarter, and how does it accomplish company goals and the product vision?

-## Themes

-What are high level themes or principles you are using to guide prioritization within your three year strategy, and why?
-What are the groupings of features/problems to solve that you are focusing on in that period?

-> Examples:
->
-> - A product differentiator
-> - Cloud-first
-> - Adoption

-### Theme 1

-TODO

-### Theme 2

-TODO

 ## Top customer, support, sales and marketing issues